hks27d/CSSharpLastPlayedMaps/README.md

 Get the last played maps.

 ## 🌐 Description
-Shows a list of the last played maps with console support.
-The plugin uses built-in Queues from .NET and a basic func to do queue reverse.
+Shows a list of the last played maps.
+It has console support.
+It also uses built-in Queues from .NET and a basic func to do queue reversal.

 ## 📗 Dependecies
 - [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp)